-We added the APVPBP for all employees to get the actuarial present value of total projected benefits (APVPBP).
-The APVPBP is the estimated present value of all future retiree health benefits for all current employees and retirees.
-The APVPBP is the amount on June 30, 2017 that, if all actuarial assumptions are exactly right, would be sufficient to expense all promised benefits until the last current employee or retiree dies or reaches the maximum eligibility age.
+We added the actuarial present value of projected benefit payments (APVPBP) for each participant to get the total APVPBP for all participants.
+The APVPBP is the estimated present value of all future retiree health benefits for all current participants.
+The APVPBP is the amount on June 30, 2019 that, if all actuarial assumptions are exactly right, would be sufficient to expense all promised benefits until the last participant dies or reaches the maximum eligibility age.